CivicTechTO/ttc_subway_times/README.md

 And let it collect the data.

+## AWS Lambda Scraping
+There is a mode which will allow scraping via AWS Lambda and persisting to S3, with logging added to AWS Cloudwatch.
+This mode uses the Serverless frameworks.

+### Setup

 ## How to Get Involved

 We discuss the project on [CivicTechTO's Slack Team](https://civictechto-slack-invite.herokuapp.com/) on the `#transportation` channel.
 This is probably the best place to introduce yourself and ask how you can participate.
 There are links in that channel to get access to ~1 month of the raw data in a `csv` or a PostgreSQL dump.
 You can also ask about getting read access to the database.
 Alternatively you can set up the scraper yourself and play with your own archive locally, hack away!